CZ-NIC/knot/doc/configuration.rst

 Dynamic updates for the zone are allowed via proper ACL rule with the ``update`` action.
-If the zone is configured as a secondary and a DNS update message is accepted, the server forwards the message to its primary master.
+If the zone is configured as a secondary and a DNS update message is accepted, the server forwards the message to its first primary :ref:`zone_master` or :ref:`zone_ddns-master` if configured.
 The primary master's response is then forwarded back to the originator.

 However, if the zone is configured as a primary, the update is accepted and